hujhax/austin-improv-wiki/Your Dad's Friends.md

 **Your Dad's Friends** is an improv troupe that consists mainly of improvisors who were around for the early days of the Austin-improv scene.

+## History
+Here is [[Chuy Zarate]]'s explanation of the name's origin:<blockquote>Your Dad's Friends were named at Barfly's on Airport Blvd.
+The name cones from a Bobcat Goldthwait stand-up bit in which he told about how creepy your dad's friends were growing up.
+We started the troupe to get a bunch of folks who played with Monk's Night Out and RP4GC back on stage.
+Matt Sadler recommended the name because we are older than dirt.</blockquote>

 ## Media
 ### Video
 * [http://youtu.be/QdYzPyrbd2s#t=3242 Video] by [[Warren Henderson]] of their performance in the 4/22/12 *[[Weekender]]*.